duraki/devist/README.md

 # devist!
 A Ruby library to create beautiful release notes.

 ## How do I devist?
 Let's pretend you are a developer having typical `RELEASES.md`, `NEWS.md` or `CHANGELOG.md` in your project repository.
 Using **devist**, you can generate and export these notes to `.html` and allow users to check them out without reading ugly markdown format.

-The only thing you have to do is ran `devist filename` command inside your project directory. **devist** will look for the given file and export HTML page with default theme.
+The only thing you have to do is run `devist filename` command inside your project directory. **devist** will look for the given file and export beautiful HTML page of release notes.

 ```
 ruby bin/devist.rb changelog